maxbogo/mcp-fortunecookie/readme.md

 The MCP server that guides your LLM with answers from the fortune cookie factory of chaos.

-Every API call is a gamble: will your bot inspire, confuse, or simply ignore the laws of logic?
+Every MCP call is a gamble: will your bot inspire, confuse, or simply ignore the laws of logic?

 ### Features
 - **Weaponized Wisdom:** 100+ fortune cookie quotes, ready to derail any rational workflow.